1. Watch a Baseball Game at Kaufman Stadium

 - There are 5 tours on Saturday and 2 on Sunday.
 Arriving between tours, we browse the cupping room, roasting and blending facility, and canning and brew house on our own.
 There is a large gift shop with apparel, coffee, mugs and equipment, sauces and rubs, and other small items.

 - The Roasterie does not have a food menu, but there is a small selection of breakfast sandwiches from Baked in Kansas City.
-We recommend the veggie burrito and ham, egg, and cheese sandwich.
+We recommend the veggie burrito (pictured left) and ham, egg, and cheese sandwich.

 5. Bird Around KC

 - Birds, battery operated scooters, are new to the Kansas City area, arriving in July 2018.
-Everywhere people zoom by on Birds, but finding a pair of unoccupied Birds is difficult.
+Everywhere people zoom by on Birds, but finding a pair of unoccupied scooters is difficult.
 There are many single, damaged, low battery, or in use Birds.
 It made our day finding 2 available Birds a couple blocks from each other.

 - Download the Bird-Enjoy the Ride app, scan your credit card and driver license, agree to the terms and conditions, and let the fun begin!
 The app shows available Birds.
 Damaged, low battery, or Birds in use are not displayed.
 The cost is $1 to unlock a Bird, then 15 cents per minute.
 The best part about the Bird: after reaching our destination, we select end our ride on the app, and leave the scooters near a bike rack.
 After sunset, the Birds are collected, charged, repaired if necessary, and distributed for use the next day.